News

 Summary

-Salesforce’s acquisition of Informatica feels like a long time coming, but many experts do anticipate that this partnership and share of offerings will help Salesforce along further with their bold AI goals.
+Salesforce’s completed acquisition of Informatica feels like a long time coming, but many experts do anticipate that this partnership and share of offerings will help Salesforce along further with their bold AI goals.

 It also cements another idea: 2025 is already the year of AI agents, and now it is certainly also the year of M&A.